nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 22. Do you like starving children in Venezuela - ???
 23. 1v1 me in Clash Royale - Cactus
 24. Double decker Nitch - Pepperoni
+25. Where am I at in the chat quote? - MrGreen

 ## Honorable Mention: